gmhafiz/go8/README.md

 client := dbClient()
 ```
-This database client is created from `sqlx`, and since we are using `ent` ORM,
-we create a client from it.
+This database client is created from `sqlx`, and since we are using `ent` ORM, we create a client from it too.
 Then we store the `client` in a variable local to `database` package.
 This way, the database client is accessible to all other unit tests.

 With a database client, we can now create a repository